 Kryptos: The CIA Cipher Hiding in Plain Sight

 Although the sculpture was installed in 1990, it took until 1999 for someone to actually decrypt part of the message: of the four segments of text, three were decrypted (complete with intentional spelling errors introduced by the sculptor, Jim Sanborn).
 The fourth segment remains encrypted, though there is an impressive online effort to decrypt it.
-Sanborn is reportedly so frustrated that the remaining bit has not been broken that he started giving out hints two years ago -- still no breakthrough.
+Sanborn is reportedly so frustrated that the remaining bit has not been broken that he started giving out hints in 2010—still no breakthrough.
 He has also confirmed that in the event that he dies before the decryption occurs, the solution can still be confirmed.
 Jeepers.

 The sculpture is puzzling for many reasons.
-First, you have the fact that encrypted text is sitting in a CIA courtyard, and part of that text is unknown -- despite being surrounded by some of the world's best codebreakers.
-Second, the text that has been decrypted is totally bonkers, seeming to point to other puzzles and even an ancient crypt.
+First, you have the fact that encrypted text is sitting in a CIA courtyard, and part of that text is unknown—despite being surrounded by some of the world's best codebreakers.
+Second, the text that has been decrypted is totally bonkers, and seems to point to other puzzles and even an ancient crypt.
 Here are the segments that have been decrypted (note that misspellings and odd punctuation are intentional):

 That last bit is a reference to Howard Carter's opening of the tomb of King Tut, so it's not entirely the ravings of a mad artist.

-Kryptos shows up occasionally in pop culture -- most recently, on an episode of the Showtime series Homeland.
+Kryptos shows up occasionally in pop culture—including on an episode of the Showtime series Homeland.
 It has also appeared on Alias and in Dan Brown's novels.
 Game developer Elonka Dunin is considered the leading expert on the sculpture, and Dan Brown apparently named a character after her (though he anagrammed and abbreviated the name to "Nola Kaye").
-Here's a NOVA video describing the sculpture, the partial solution, and interviewing Dunin.
-(Note: this looks best if you go full-screen -- otherwise the aspect ratio is a little weird.)